 The Congress party talking about Hindus, Hindu temples, practices, beliefs, traditions…in fact, the Congress party talking anything at all about Hinduism is akin to the Islamic Republic of Pakistan celebrating Sri Rama Navami in the mosques dotting the geography of this torrid excuse for a nation.
-When we scratch our collective memory as a nation, we can’t recall when the Congress party last spoke about the native Dharma of this nation in sympathetic and positive light in the last seventy years.
+When we scratch our collective memory as a nation, we can’t recall when the Congress party last spoke about the native Dharma of this sacred land in sympathetic and positive light in the last seventy years.

 At the height of his power, the Nawab of All-Encompassing Intellectual Darkness, Jawaharlal Nehru proclaimed that the “real danger to India is Hindu right-wing communalism.”
 Down to the fourth generation, Nawab Rahul Gandhi the direct inheritor of said darkness took a courageous step further and declared in 2010 to a foreign ambassador that Hindu extremism was a greater threat to India than Islamic terror groups like the LeT.

-While it’s unfair on our part to expect Nawab Rahul Gandhi to speak sense on any topic, the fact is that even in 2010, his party, the Indian National Congress, had wholly and irreversibly been transformed into a pro-Muslim-Christian and anti-Hindu party.
+While it’s unfair on our part to expect Chhote Nawab Rahul Gandhi to speak sense on any topic, the fact is that even in 2010, his party, the Indian National Congress, had wholly and irreversibly been transformed into a pro-Muslim-Christian and anti-Hindu party.
 Perhaps feeling secure that its power was eternal, it dangerously floated and propagated the non-existent “Hindu terror” bogeyman, perhaps the final nail in the coffin of its ensuing political extinction.
 Obviously, there are countless examples of this transformational journey of the party, which today, is nothing more a shadow-clone of say the AIMM or the Muslim League (in Kerala) but one can cite some representatives ones.

 Because Hindus fear the Muslims, they have fallen on the path of secularism.
 Each time they were conquered by Muslim soldiers, they have learnt to sink and bend like powerless blades of grass.
 This can be seen several times in our history.